pjcdawkins/platformsh-cli/README.md

 You can run the Platform.sh CLI in your shell by typing `platform`.

-        platform

-Use the 'list' command to get a list of available options and commands:
+Use `platform list` to get a list of available options and commands.

-        platform list

 ### Commands